Paul Peschisolido: International career

-Managerial career
+Coaching career

-On 15 January 2009, he was appointed as Jeff Kenna's assistant manager at League of Ireland club St Patrick's Athletic.
+On 15 January 2009, he was appointed as Jeff Kenna's assistant coach at League of Ireland club St Patrick's Athletic.
 Both Kenna and Peschisolido registered as players for the 2009 season in case of emergency.
 On 15 May 2009, he resigned from this post for "personal reasons" with immediate effect.

-Three days later, on 18 May 2009, he was appointed manager of Burton Albion taking over from caretaker manager Roy McFarland, who had taken the club to promotion to League Two after the departure of Nigel Clough.
-Peschisolido was in charge of Burton for almost 3 years but was relieved of his duties on 17 March 2012, following a winless run of 14 games.
+Three days later, on 18 May 2009, he was appointed head coach of Burton Albion taking over from caretaker coach Roy McFarland, who had taken the club to promotion to League Two after the departure of Nigel Clough.
+Peschisolido was in charge of Burton for almost three years but was relieved of his duties on 17 March 2012, following a winless run of 14 games.

 Personal life

 In 1995, Peschisolido married Karren Brady, who was at the time managing director of Birmingham City F.C.
 The couple have two children, daughter Sophia and son Paolo.
 Peschisolido is a cousin of former National Hockey League (NHL) player Mike Ricci.